nullhack/python-project-template/README.md

 Python template with some awesome tools to quickstart a Python project with the industry best practices.
-It includes automatic generation of API documentation, tests using PyTest, code coverage, Flake8 linting to enforce standardized Python coding, virtual environments using Poetry, workflow automation using Poe the Poet, code formatting using black and a space optimized Dockerfile to kickstart your project and run tests using the power of Docker containers.
+It includes automatic generation of API documentation, tests using PyTest, code coverage, ruff linting to enforce standardized Python coding, virtual environments using Poetry, workflow automation using Poe the Poet, code formatting using black and a space optimized Dockerfile to kickstart your project and run tests using the power of Docker containers.

 You only need to install [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/usage.html)!